amitspk/project-x/SelfLearning/docs/troubleshooting/DIAGNOSE_NETWORK.md

 # Diagnose MongoDB Network Issue

-## Error: "endpoint with name blog-qa-mongodb already exists"
+## Error: "endpoint with name fyi-widget-mongodb already exists"

 This means MongoDB is already connected, but might be on a different network or there's a conflict.